Last Updated: Jan 12, 2019

 Also, we've included dual channel RAM (that is, 2x4GB sticks instead of the 1 8GB module) because you do see an increase in gaming performance with dual channel memory compared to single channel.
 It's not a huge difference in frame rates, and perhaps a 10-15FPS increase at the absolute best, but dual channel RAM is usually around the same sort of price so you might as well go for them if you can to crank out those extra few frames.
 Check out this benchmark below which tests the G4560 - a very similar processor to the G5400 - with single vs dual channel RAM which shows a nice little performance boost:

 Just one thing to point out about power supplies.
 A common misconception among beginners is how much power you really need for your components, and you usually need less than you may imagine.
-For this $500 build, believe it or not but 450 watts of power from a quality unit such as the Antec VP-450 is all you actually need, and it includes some wiggle room for future upgrades, too.
+For this $500 build, believe it or not but 450 watts of power from a decently-reliable unit is all you actually need, and it includes some wiggle room for future upgrades, too.
 Only reason to get a higher powered unit such as 500 watts or more is if you're planning on some extensive upgrades outside the norm of a standard budget gaming build.
 Learn more about how much power you need and everything else about PSUs in our in-depth computer power supply guide for gamers.

 Last but not least, the Cooler Master N200 is a stellar budget case that's compact, good overall quality with very decent durability for the price, and has a simple yet clean, crisp look that might be up your ally if you don't need any fancy aesthetics and design.
 This is the case we used in the example build for the photos in our PC building tutorial and it was a very easy case to work with that has handy cable management features as well.